-Disclosure: This article is a compensated collaboration with the American Academy of Pediatrics through a cooperative agreement with the Centers for Disease Control and Prevention.
+Disclosure: This article on letting others in is a compensated collaboration with the American Academy of Pediatrics through a cooperative agreement with the Centers for Disease Control and Prevention.

 I recently shared in group therapy that I felt like I was spending my entire adulthood recuperating from experiences in my childhood.
 I can pinpoint specific events as a tween and teenager that shifted my life’s journey and changed my livelihood.
 This past summer, I chose to hit the pause button.
 I took the time to regroup and refocus so that I could truly begin to live my life rather than exist.
 For many that know and love me, that may sound surprising because I had gotten so good at putting on the face that I believed those around me needed to see.

 There’s a name for those childhood experiences and documented research on their long-term effects.
 Adverse Childhood Experiences (ACEs) is the term for types of adversities children may experience before their 18th birthday: physical, sexual, or emotional abuse; emotional or physical neglect; mental illness in household; alcohol and substance use in household; witnessing intimate partner violence in the home; having a parent or family member incarcerated; parent separation or divorce; and death of a parent or sibling.
 Approximately two-thirds of adults have experienced at least one ACE in their lifetime.
 The more ACEs a child experiences, the greater their risk for mental, physical and emotional problems later in life.

 Our bodies are wired to feel emotions at birth.